mjucker/MiMA/docs/GettingStarted.md

 The last three lines make sure the indiviudal diagnostics files from each CPU are combined into one daily and one average file.

 ## Radiation options

+By default, MiMA uses the RRTM radiation code.
+This is set by `do_rrtm_radiation = .true.` (default).
+There are, however, two more options for radiation, described below.

 MiMA includes the gray radiation scheme developed by Dargan Frierson ([Frierson, Held, Zurita-Gotor, JAS (2006)](http://journals.ametsoc.org/doi/abs/10.1175/JAS3753.1) ).
 To switch between the radiation schemes, the flags `do_grey_radiation`, and `do_rrtm_radiation` in the namelist `physics_driver_nml` can be set accordingly (only one of them should be `.true.` of course).